jezhiggins/callbacks-promises-async/README.md

   })
 } // checkPaths
 ```
 And almost immediately, things get wild.
 We can't just loop through our paths,
 checking each one.  `fs.stat` provides us the information we
 need about a path, but it is another of our non-blocking methods that takes a
 callback.
 Consequently, we can't just fire off a for-loop, do a bit of work, and
 be done.

 Instead, we have to provide `fs.stat` with a local callback of our own.
 ```javascript
   fs.stat(fullPath, (err, stats) => {
     if (err) {
       callback(err)
     }
 ```
-If fs.stat goes wrong, invoke our user-supplied callback to flag that error.
+If `fs.stat` goes wrong, it invokes our user-supplied callback to flag that
-Otherwise, if the path points to a file, add it to `found` and then move
+error.
+Otherwise, if the path points to a file, add it to `found` and then
-on to check the next path in the list.
+move on to check the next path in the list.
 ```javascript
      else if (stats.isFile()) {
       found.push(localPath)
       next()
 ```
 `next`, defined as
 ```javascript
   const next = () => checkPaths(rootPath, paths, index + 1, prefix, found, callback)
 ```
 is a convenience function that tail-recurses on path.
 It invokes `checkPaths`
 with the next path in the list (hence the `index + 1` in the parameter list).
 The
 tail-recursion explains why `checkPaths` begins with a check to see if we've
 reached the end of the paths array.

 In this kind of callback-style programming, tail recursion is an extremely common way
 to loop over arrays and other data structures.
 It is, perhaps predictably, a functional
 programming technique and almost ubiquitous in Lisp-like languages.
 (We could divert at
 this point into a sidebar discussion about whether JavaScript is Lisp-like, but
 let's park that.)

 In JavaScript it's not uncommon to see tail-recursion lightly disguised by use of
 helper libraries like [`async.eachSeries`](https://caolan.github.io/async/docs.html#eachSeries),
 but it's still there and still requires a bit of thinking about.
 (If you're feeling
-keen, refactor this example to use `async.eachSeries` and see if feel it feels much more
+keen, refactor this example to use `async.eachSeries` and see if feel it feels any more
 straightforward.)

 Ok, back to the code.
 We've handled the simple case of a file.
 Now, let's consider
 what we need to do if we find a directory?
 We need to step down into it, and we
 have a function for that, `walktree`, to which we'll provide a local callback to
 receive the files it finds.
 ```javascript
     } else if (stats.isDirectory()) {
       walktree(fullPath, `${localPath}/`, (err, files) => {